spedas/pyspedas/pyspedas/dscovr/README.md

 ## Deep Space Climate Observatory (DSCOVR) Mission
-The routines in this folder can be used to load data from the Deep Space Climate Observatory (DSCOVR) mission.
+The routines in this module can be used to load data from the Deep Space Climate Observatory (DSCOVR) mission.

 ### Instruments
 - Magnetometer